Skip to product information

 The more you use a Shino ware sake cup, the more its appearance changes.

-As the sake soaks into the crazing in the glaze and reacts to changes in temperature and humidity, the vessel "grows" little by little.
-Subtle changes that were not visible when the vessel was new suddenly appear during daily evening drinks, bringing new discoveries and inspiration to the user each time.
+As the sake soaks into the crazing in the glaze and reacts to changes in temperature and humidity, the vessel gradually "grows."
+Subtle changes that were not visible when the vessel was new suddenly appear during daily evening drinks, bringing new discoveries and inspiration to the user with each use.
 This is a form of beauty that teaches us that vessels are not "finished products," but "living beings" that change over time.
-Yanagishita Tokiki's Shino Sake Cups are just that kind of "vessel that matures with the accumulation of time," quietly fitting into the lives of those who use them.
+Yanagishita Tokiki's Shino Sake Cups are just such "vessels that mature with the accumulation of daily use," quietly embracing the lives of those who use them.

 Inheriting the history of Shino, pottery that lives on in the present